 Below you’ll find all the leaks and news that we’ve heard so far and further down there’s a wish list of all the things we want from the Galaxy Watch 2, to make it a worthy upgrade and a real rival to not just the Apple Watch 4, but also the inevitable Apple Watch 5.

-- Could we see the Samsung Galaxy Watch Active 2 first?
+- Samsung launched the Samsung Galaxy Watch Active 2 first

 Cut to the chase